vritika-jpg/FinSight/README.md

 streamlit run finsight.py
 ```

-Then upload the 10-K PDFs for Alphabet, Amazon, and Microsoft via the sidebar.
+Then upload the 10-K PDFs for Alphabet, Amazon, and Microsoft via the file uploader in the left panel.

 ---